pi-lar/neuropil/doc/source/ngizerodiscovery.rst

 there is a definition of the complete "business" semantic, defining the description logic / predicates which has to be done before a protocol is used.
 You can treat this definition of the semantic as a rather heavyweight task, and each semantic definition adds it's own quirks, execution size and rules.
-But if each user of the neuropil messaging layer can add new additional attribute / attribute values or a new semantic definition, then the neuropil messaging layer will never be able to match these intents to each other!
+But if each user of the neuropil cybersecurity mesh can add new additional attribute / attribute values or a new semantic definition, then the neuropil cybersecurity mesh will never be able to match these intents to each other!
 Out of experience we can tell you: Implementing these always changing semantics into a middleware is no going to work!
 (It's not that these semantics are not necessary, it is just that a classic middleware must be agnostic up to a certain point against it's payloads definitions).
 We have to accept the fact that